 - 1. All submitted work by students should be checked by a proper plagiarism detection software - 2.
 Teaching material posted by academic staff for students should be free from plagiarism - 3.
-It is necessary to guard against plagiarism and copyright infringement. - Plagiarism that is intended or non-intended shall be dealt with according to ASU bylaws and policies.
-12.2.2.
-Intellectual Dependent.
+It is necessary to guard against plagiarism and copyright infringement. - 4.
+Plagiarism that is intended or non-intended shall be dealt with according to ASU bylaws and policies. - 12.3.3 Intellectual Property - 1.
+Any materials and content developed by the academic staff at the University to deliver their courses become the property of the University - 2.
+Any materials and content developed by the academic staff at the University to deliver their courses can be used in other courses. - 3.
+Students cannot re-use work from previous courses unless approved by the academic staff.